estuary/flow/site/docs/guides/connect-network.md

 This guide includes setup steps for popular cloud platforms, as well as generalized setup that provide a basic roadmap for on-premise servers or other cloud platforms.

+After completing the appropriate setup requirements, proceed to the [configuration](#configuration) section to add your SSH server to your Flow catalog spec.

 ## General setup

 1. Activate an [SSH implementation on a server](https://www.ssh.com/academy/ssh/server#availability-of-ssh-servers), if you don't have one already.